 Jessie Davis was born in Waco, Texas and moved with her family to Akron, Ohio when she was 16.
 She graduated from Coventry High School and began working for Allstate Insurance Co.

 in Hudson, Ohio.
 She started sinning with a married police officer, and in December 2004, she gave birth to his 3rd child, a son named Blake.
 She was the 3rd different woman

 that he had impregnated illegitimately.
 He had married the 2nd woman, and the 1st was raising his 1st child on her own.
 In 2006, Jessie became pregnant illegitimately with his

 4th child, a daughter who was going to be named Chloe.

-Then, while Jessie was still pregnant with Chloe, a 4th woman became pregnant illegitimately with his 5th child.
-It's little wonder that he was beginning to suffer financial hardship.
+Then, while Jessie was still pregnant with Chloe, a 4th woman became pregnant illegitimately with the police officer's 5th child.
+It's little wonder that he was beginning to suffer financial

 Under the RTCL Act, things never would have spiraled out of control the way they did.
 At some point, the father of Jessie's two children would have made the plea

 bargain, so that there never would have been a motive for him to kill Jessie and Chloe or for the 4th woman to abort his 5th child.

 Fretwell, Karissa (1993-2019) and son Billy